openstack-archive/nova-zvm-virt-driver/doc/source/imageguide.rst

   disk.

 * For glance image-create, it is strongly suggested that you capture an instance with a root disk size no greater than 5GB.
-If you really want to capture a larger root device, you will need to logon xCAT MN and modify the timeout value in for httpd service to make image-create work as expected.

-* For nova boot, it is recommended that you deploy an instance with a root disk size no greater than 5GB.
-If you really want to deploy a larger root device, you will need to logon xCAT MN and modify the timeout value in for httpd service to make boot work as expected.
+* For nova boot, resize, it is recommended that you deploy an instance with a root disk size no greater than 5GB.

-* For nova resize operation, we suggest that you resize an instance with a root disk size no greater than 5GB.

 * The network interfaces must be IPv4 interfaces.